Scholarship Opportunities for CNAS Students

 Please review the information below for available scholarships during the academic year.
 You may also visit scholarships.ucr.edu for more scholarship opportunities at UCR.
 For information about Regents or Chancellor's scholarships please contact the Financial Aid Office.

-Current undergraduate and current graduate students in the UCR College of Natural & Agricultural Sciences.
+Newly admitted and currently enrolled undergraduate and graduate students in the UCR College of Natural & Agricultural Sciences.

 Please contact us by email at email@example.com